-What is Hair Double Cleansing?
+What Is Hair Double Cleansing?

 We were introduced to double cleansing in skincare via K-beauty rituals.
 In this type of double cleansing, two products are used to remove oils, makeup, and residue from the face.
 Typically, an oily or very moisturizing cleaning agent goes first and a second, more stripping cleanser follows.
-The idea is to make sure your skin is a completely white canvas for the serums and other products that will come after cleansing.
+The idea is to make sure your skin is a completely blank canvas for the serums and other products that will come after cleansing.

 Is Hair Double Cleansing for Me?